serkansahin55/react-hooks-evernote-guided-project/README.md

 ### Editing Notes

 - [ x ] When displaying a note in the right panel, show an `Edit` button.
-- [ ] Clicking the `Edit` button will allow the user to edit the title and body in the right panel.
+- [x ] Clicking the `Edit` button will allow the user to edit the title and body in the right panel.
-- [ ] When in edit mode, also show a `Save` button which saves the note via a `PATCH` request.
+- [ x ] When in edit mode, also show a `Save` button which saves the note via a `PATCH` request.
-- [ ] When in edit mode, also show a `Cancel` button which discards any changes and reverts back to displaying the note.
+- [ x ] When in edit mode, also show a `Cancel` button which discards any changes and reverts back to displaying the note.
-- [ ] Clicking a different note while in edit mode should discard your changes and display the new note instead.
+- [ x ] Clicking a different note while in edit mode should discard your changes and display the new note instead.

 ![result](react-evernote-edit.gif)

 ### Creating Notes

-- [ ] At the bottom of your left sidebar, show a `New` button.
+- [ x ] At the bottom of your left sidebar, show a `New` button.
 - [ ] Clicking `New` will create a new note via a `POST` request with some default title and body.
 - [ ] This new note should appear in the sidebar.